Module Smaws_Client_KMS.CreateGrant

 A grant is a policy instrument that allows Amazon Web Services principals to use KMS keys in cryptographic operations.
 It also can allow them to view a KMS key (DescribeKey) and create and manage grants.
 When authorizing access to a KMS key, grants are considered along with key policies and IAM policies.
 Grants are often used for temporary permissions because you can create one, use its permissions, and delete it without changing your key policies or IAM policies.

 For detailed information about grants, including grant terminology, see Grants in KMS in the Key Management Service Developer Guide.
-For examples of working with grants in several programming languages, see Programming grants.
+For examples of creating grants in several programming languages, see Use CreateGrant with an Amazon Web Services SDK or CLI.

 The CreateGrant operation returns a GrantToken and a GrantId.